PolyU develops AI-based screening system for Knee Osteoarthritis

-A team led by Dr Chunyi Wen, Associate Professor of PolyU’s Department of Biomedical Engineering, has developed an artificial intelligence-based KOA screening system that can predict the risk of KOA progression at different time points in the future with an accuracy of 80%.
-The system won “Global Innovation Awards” at the TechConnect Business Virtual Summit and Showcase 2020.
+A team led by PolyU’s Dr Chunyi Wen, Associate Professor of the Department of Biomedical Engineering, has developed an artificial intelligence-based KOA screening system that can predict the risk of KOA progression at different time points in the future with an accuracy of 80%.
+The system won a “Global Innovation Award” at the TechConnect Business Virtual Summit and Showcase 2020.

-The system was trained by US Dataset with data of over 10,000 KOA patients.
-Mr Justin Chan, MPhil student in Biomedical Engineering at PolyU, said the system can predict the risk of KOA with basic information of the patient, such as age and daily habit, plus a medical-related questionnaire of about 20 questions responded by the patient’s family doctor.
+The system was trained by a US Dataset with the data of over 10,000 KOA patients.
+It can predict the risk of KOA with basic information of the patient, such as age and daily habits, plus a medical-related questionnaire of about 20 questions completed by the patient’s family doctor.

-Dr Wen noted that under the current hospital flow, new KOA patients have to wait for years for treatment in public hospitals.
+Dr Wen noted that new KOA patients have to wait for years for treatment in Hong Kong public hospitals under the current patient flow.
 Their system can provide early diagnosis and therefore reduce the consultation time by up to 90%.
-The outcome would also aid clinical practitioners to perform efficient triage and construct personalised treatment plans.
+It would also aid clinical practitioners to perform efficient triage and construct personalised treatment plans.